What does SEO stand for?

 These algorithms might, for example, match the searcher with a result (website, picture, video, etc.) that other users who put the same term into the search engine tend to click on.

-It is difficult to know for certain wall of the precise factors the algorithms are using, however, you can learn more about them from successful SEO experts and from experience and testing.
+It is difficult to know for certain all of the precise factors the search engine’s algorithms are using, however, you can learn more about them through experience and testing.